Be A Digital Nomad in Three Easy Steps

 The following is an article “Be A Digital Nomad in Three Easy Steps” by Marc Primo.

 These days, more professionals are opting to shift from a desk job to working remotely anywhere, anytime.
 While being a digital nomad has its own conveniences in terms of flexibility and time management, it poses certain challenges as well.
 Before you decide to become one, check here first to find out if the lifestyle is really right for you.

-Map out your locations.
-It’s easy to think that any country will have room for tech savvy freelancers, but unfortunately that’s not the case.
+It’s easy to think that any country will have room for tech-savvy freelancers, but unfortunately, that’s not the case.
 According to premier digital agency Croud, co-working space availability, average internet speed, visa requirements, accommodation costs, and even the number of bars per square mile all factor in a city’s feasibility for digital professionals.
 When you take on a job abroad, make sure to check the country’s visa work rules to avoid deportation.
 This is because some countries do not really allow people to work remotely and have strict rules for working tourists.

 Ensure your files’ afterlife